-17.40.060 Agricultural Preserves and Zones: Contracts, Criteria and Regulations
+130.40.060 Agricultural Preserves and Zones: Contracts, Criteria and Regulations

 - A. Content.
-This Section implements the provisions of the Land Conservation Act of 1965 (Williamson Act) and the farmland security zone legislation (Government Code Chapters 51200 et seq. and 51296 to 7, respectively) and provides criteria for zoning and protecting the existing agricultural resources of the county. - B. Criteria for Establishment of Agricultural Preserves.
-In order to establish a new Agricultural Preserve, hereinafter referred to as "Preserve", a property owner must enter into a Williamson Act Contract with the county subject to the provisions and criteria set forth in Government Code Chapter 51200 et seq. and Resolutions adopted by the Board establishing Williamson Act criteria, as amended from time to time, and the following: - 1.
+This Section implements the provisions of the Land Conservation Act of 1965 (Williamson Act) and the farmland security zone legislation (California Government Code Chapters 51200 et seq. and 51296 to 7, respectively) and provides criteria for zoning and protecting the existing agricultural resources of the county. - B. Criteria for Establishment of Agricultural Preserves.
+In order to establish a new Agricultural Preserve, hereinafter referred to as "Preserve", a property owner must enter into a Williamson Act Contract with the county subject to the provisions and criteria set forth in California Government Code Chapter 51200 et seq. and Resolutions adopted by the Board establishing Williamson Act criteria, as amended from time to time, and the following: - 1.
 Zone Change.
-The property shall be zoned to Planned Agricultural (PA), Limited Agricultural (LA), or Agricultural Grazing (AG) with the approval and establishment of a Preserve, subject to the specific provisions of Subsection 17.21.010.C (.1 ,.2 and .3). - 2.
+The property shall be zoned to Planned Agricultural (PA), Limited Agricultural (LA), or Agricultural Grazing (AG) with the approval and establishment of a Preserve, subject to the specific provisions of Subsection

+- 130.21.010 (Matrix of Allowed Uses), Subsections C..1 (Planned Agricultural (PA), C.2 (Limited Agricultural (LA) and C.3 (Agricultural Grazing). - 2.
 Term.
 The initial term of a contract is ten years, calculated from January 1 of the same year it is approved in.
-On each anniversary date of a contract, a year shall be automatically added to the initial term unless written Notice of Non-Renewal is given as provided in Subsection D. If the property owner or the county serves written Notice of Non-Renewal in any year, the contract shall remain in effect for the balance of the unexpired term.
+On each anniversary date of a contract, a year shall be automatically added to the initial term unless written Notice of Non-Renewal is given as provided in Subsection D (Non-Renewal of Williamson Act Contracts/Agricultural Preserves) below.
+If the property owner or the county serves written Notice of Non-Renewal in any year, the contract shall remain in effect for the balance of the unexpired term.